 Say, there’s a customer that wanted to purchase the latest TV model and thought of browsing online for options.

 Note that customers, on average, visit three to five websites before contacting a sales representative to get more information or make a purchase.

 - They visited five sites on their laptop and discovered that only three of these sites have complete, accurate, and consistent product information on their product.
 They eliminated two and are now down to three prospects.

-- They forwarded the information from these three sites to their partner’s mobile for them to check out in store.
-Upon arrival to the store, the partner was greeted with conflicting information.
+- They forwarded the information from these three sites to their partner’s mobile for them to check out in-store.
+Upon arrival at the store, the partner was greeted with conflicting information.
 One of the brand’s online information is inconsistent with the one in store.
 It could be the price, feature, promo, etc., but the point is the customer was presented with inaccurate information.
 The customer eliminated two more prospects and is now left with one brand; the one that took the time out to get all its facts right and available in a consistent manner, online and offline.

 - The customer makes the purchase.

 Because the brand took the time out to give their prospective customers a nice product experience, not only were they able to close the sale, but they’ve also most likely won an advocate.
 That diligent brand would definitely be top of mind when someone else asks for their recommended TV brand.

 But that’s an ideal scenario.